The Governance Council

 - Council members are elected by the participant community

-- Terms and election procedures are defined by the Constitution
+- Terms and election procedures are defined by the Charter

 Transparency